-Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) registered its third monthly loss of the year in April, losing 0.36% as interest rates resumed a move higher.
+Municipal bonds (as measured by the Bloomberg Barclays Municipal Bond Index) were quiet in June, returning 0.09% as interest rates moved sideways for the month.
 Tax reform drove a late-2017 surge in municipal issuance, which continues to have an impact on the volume of new issues, though supply has started to creep higher recently.
 Municipal bonds' credit quality remains generally good; problem issuers remain isolated and have not impacted the broader market.